-One meal you might not drool over, though, is the hearty breakfast served by Mamuchka, whom Steinbeck called “the hardest-working woman I have ever seen.”
+It’s the hearty breakfast served by Mamuchka, whom Steinbeck called “the hardest-working woman I have ever seen.”
 A farmer’s wife in Shevchenko, Ukraine, Mamuchka cooked morning, noon, and night to make sure Steinbeck and Capa never went hungry.
-After a late dinner at 2:30 a.m., Capa and Steinbeck awoke the next morning to the following.
+After a late dinner at 2:30 a.m., Capa and Steinbeck awoke the next morning to the following:

 The breakfast must be set down in detail because there has never been anything like it in the world.
 First came a water glass of vodka, then, for each person, four fried eggs, two huge fried fish, and three glasses of milk; then a dish of pickles, and a glass of homemade cherry wine, and black bread and butter; and then a full cup of honey, and two more glasses of milk, and we finished with another glass of vodka.

 I know what you’re thinking: holy shit, how much vodka was that?